Randy-Osborn/AcademicProjects/README.md

 # Coursework Index (OSU) — through June 2024

 This repository indexes my OSU course assignments hosted in OSU GitHub organizations.
 Some links may be private to OSU org members.
-For public viewing, I can mirror selected work into this repo with summaries and sanitized snapshots.

 ## Resume-ready summary
 - Built full-stack and client-side projects across web (HTML/CSS/JS), mobile (Android/Kotlin), and cloud (Node/Express, Terraform), with a focus on correctness, readability, and deployment.